Diabetes

 What to Do Next

-If diabetes is affecting your movement, energy, foot health, or confidence with exercise, start with a professional assessment.
-A tailored plan is usually more practical and more sustainable than general advice.
+If diabetes is affecting your movement, energy, foot health, balance or confidence with exercise, start with a professional assessment.
+A tailored plan is usually more practical and easier to maintain than general advice.

-If your main goal is safe, structured exercise progression, booking an Exercise Physiology appointment may be the best next step.
-If pain, stiffness, walking difficulty, or balance issues are holding you back, physiotherapy may also help.
+If your main goal is safe, structured exercise, booking an Exercise Physiology appointment may be the best next step.
+If pain, stiffness, walking difficulty or balance issues are holding you back, physiotherapy may also help.

 Diabetes FAQs